provenance-io/docs/running-a-node/running-a-node-1/securing-a-validator.md

 ## Validator Configuration & Security

-The validator node requires the highest level of security as it contains the key that will be authorized to sign blocks on the provenance network.
+The validator node requires the highest level of security as it contains the key that will be authorized to sign blocks on the Provenance Blockchain network.
 If a bad actor were to get a hold of this key they could connect to the chain impersonating that same validator and cause a double signing incident which would result in a validator being jailed and then slashed.
 For this reason access to this node should be limited to only those that absolutely require it.
 All access should be monitored and recorded via a monitoring solution.

 Validator Configuration